 The new employee will have a significant impact on the short as well as the long-term performance of their overall team.
 Thus, it's worth incorporating members of their future team, as many as you can feasibly fit, into the recruitment funnel.

 Parabol, a fully distributed firm, goes a level ahead with this while making sure to include at least one person from each of their departments throughout the "cultural fit" assessment of their interview process.
 Allowing certain teammates to do a one-on-one interview with the possible hire is one example.
-Alternatively, you may establish a panel of a few members of your staff and conduct a single informational interview.
+Alternatively, you may establish a panel of a few members of your staff and conduct a single informational interview for remote hiring.

 4. Assign a sample work

-To gain a sense of candidates' personalities and aptitudes, many firms use tests, work samples, or similar assessment tools.
+To gain a sense of candidates' personalities and aptitudes, many firms use tests, work samples, or similar assessment tools (See The ROI of ATS).
 Such an assignment help provide a chance to reflect, interact and collaborate with an applicant.

 5. Challenge your company’s cultural biases